 |DATE||COURSE CODE||COURSE NAME||INSTRUCTOR|

-When you register online, you will be asked to create a new account.
 Please select the course code, semester, and session.
-If you are taking the course for Professional Development Points (PDPs) and are a MATSOL, MABE, CAPELL, or RITELL member, please click on the Professional Discount box and select MATSOL/MABE Member to receive the $500 per course member rate.
+If you are taking the course for Professional Development Points (PDPs) and are a MATSOL, MABE, CAPELL, or RITELL member, please pick the course with "member" on it.

-If you would like to take the course for Professional Development Points (PDPs), please register for the course ending Lecture/PDP ($500 or $700 per course depending on MATSOL, MABE, CAPELL, or RITELL membership).
+If you would like to take the course for Professional Development Points (PDPs), please register for the course ending PDP ($500 or $700 per course depending on MATSOL, MABE, CAPELL, or RITELL membership).

-If you would like to take the course for academic credit, please register for the course ending Lecture/CR. ($900 per course)
+If you would like to take the course for academic credit, please register for the course ending in Credit. ($900 per course)